KennethLange/AlgorithmsFromTheBook.jl/README.md

 using Pkg
 Pkg.clone("https://github.com/Hua-Zhou/AlgorithmsFromTheBook.jl.git")
 ```
-For example, to test the Peasant Multiplication algorithm in Chapter 1,
+For example, to test the Euclid algorithm in Chapter 1,
 ```julia
 using AlgorithmsFromTheBook
 gcd = euclid(600, 220)